danialrami/danialrami-com/content/posts/FFmpeg and MCP.md

 draft: false
 ---

 I've been processing a lot of field recordings lately, and found myself repeatedly running the same FFmpeg commands across directories full of audio files.
-Convert to a consistent format, apply some normalization, maybe add a touch of EQ — the usual suspects.
+Convert to a consistent format, apply some normalization, maybe add EQ + whatever.
 Each time, I'd write a quick bash script, tweak it for the specific task, and move on.
 But after the dozenth time doing this dance, I started thinking about building something more robust.

 That's when I realized this was a perfect use case for an MCP server.